Georgia businesses reopen cautiously amid coronavirus worry

 With deaths and infections still rising in Georgia, many business owners planned to remain closed despite Kemp’s assurance that hospital visits and new cases have leveled off enough for barbers, tattoo artists, massage therapists and personal trainers to return to work with restrictions.

-At the reopened Bodyplex Fitness Adventure in Grayson, a dozen people in masks worked out on two floors, spraying down machines and weights with sanitizer provided by the gym.
-The gym had but a fraction of its usual number of customers, yet some talked and stood close to each other anyway.
+At the reopened Bodyplex Fitness Adventure in Grayson, a dozen people in masks required by the gym worked out on two floors, spraying down machines and weights with a sanitizer bottle staff handed each person.
+The gym had a fraction of its usual of customers and provided ample space for people to work out apart, yet some talked and stood close to one another anyway.

 “The social distancing I think is probably the biggest challenge,” co-owner Mike Martino said.
 “I guess when people feel like they have masks, they’re somewhat protected, but we’re still encouraging people to try to stay 6 feet apart whenever possible.”